 Ahh yes, Harry Bell.

 His savage jealousy masquerading as a review.
-It hurt me ever so deeply.
+It hurt me deeply.

 Then came a light.
 For it was during this same period I met a curious gentleman at a gathering in Germany.